-The Gas Pipe Sensor will monitor the temperature of the gas pipe to calculate the difference between Liquid Pipe Temperature and Gas Pipe Temperature.
+The EEV Gas Pipe Sensor will monitor the temperature of the suction gas to calculate the difference between Liquid Pipe Temperature and Gas Pipe Temperature.
+This calculation is the suction vapor superheat.
 If a change in EEV port opening size is needed, the EEV will make a small adjustment.

-The vaporized refrigerant enters the 4-way valve and travels to the vapor line accumulator.
-The accumulator will trap any liquid refrigerant if present to prevent it from entering the compressor.
+The vapor refrigerant will then enter the 4 way valve and be directed to the Compressor suction accumulator.
+The accumulator will trap any liquid refrigerant that may enter the compressor and potentially damage it.

 The vapor will exit the accumulator and enter the compressor.
-This cycle will repeat until the demand for cooling ends.
+The refrigeration cycle will continually repeat until the demand for cooling ends.